 Schools, colleges, universities, churches and community centres; provide education.
-People who provide educational services include teachers, lecturers, parents, religious leaders and professors.
+People who provide educational services include teachers,

 Types of education

 There are three types of education:

 - Formal education: This is the type of education given in schools.
 It includes reading and writing. - Informal education: This is the type of education given at home and in society.
 It does not involve reading and writing.
 Examples: cooking, hunting, craft work, washing. etc. - Non formal education: It may result from one's observation and personal research.